SS D. M. Clemson (1903): Service history

-On the night of 20 October 1908, D. M. Clemson was bound from Conneaut, for Ashtabula, Ohio, to load coal.
+On the night of 20 October 1908, D. M. Clemson was bound from Conneaut for Ashtabula, Ohio, to load coal.
 While attempting to enter the latter port, a strong current drove her against the pier of the Ashtabula Harbor Light, damaging ten hull plates above the turn of her bilge, as well as the first water tank on her starboard side.
 Her impact with the pier knocked it 4 in out of line.
 As the damage sustained was above the waterline, D. M. Clemson received temporary repairs in Astabula, before leaving on a voyage for Lake Superior.
-On October 24, while upbound with coal, she ran aground on Point Pelee, due to smoke from a forest fires obscuring visibility.
+On October 24, while upbound with coal, she ran aground on Point Pelee, due to smoke from a forest fire obscuring visibility.
 She was freed later that day, continuing her voyage, receiving no noticeable damage.